 The 30-day timeframe is not arbitrary.
 It aligns with three overlapping adaptation cycles that make it the minimum effective dose for a transformative challenge.

-The WHO (Bull et al. 2020, PMID 33239350) recommends that adults accumulate 150-300 minutes of moderate-intensity or 75-150 minutes of vigorous-intensity physical activity per week.
-A 30-day challenge targeting 15-20 minutes daily at moderate-to-vigorous intensity produces 450-600 minutes of accumulated activity over the month β exceeding the minimum threshold substantially.
+The WHO (Bull et al. 2020, PMID 33239350) recommends that adults accumulate 150 to 300 minutes of moderate or 75 to 150 minutes of vigorous activity per week.
+A 30-day challenge targeting 15 to 20 minutes daily at moderate-to-vigorous intensity produces 450 to 600 minutes of accumulated activity over the month, clearing the lower threshold substantially.
+A shorter 7 or 14-day challenge can serve as an on-ramp but truncates the adaptation window before metabolic changes fully develop.
+A 60 or 90-day format increases commitment burden and dropout risk without a proportional adaptation gain.
+Thirty days hits the intersection of physiological adequacy and psychological sustainability.

 The Complete 30-Day Plan: Day-by-Day Progression